PORT OF LOPEZ REGULATIONS

 - No person shall operate, service, maintain or repair an aircraft other than in conformance with current FAA and Port regulations.

-- The maximum allowable weight limit of aircraft shall be 12,500 pounds, single wheel.
+- The maximum allowable weight limit of aircraft shall be 12,500 pounds, per single wheel.

-- Aircraft shall take-off or land from the paved runway only.
+- Aircraft operators are authorized to take-off and land on the paved runway.

 3. FAA Standards requires hangars to be used for aeronautical activities, including:

 Non-commercial construction of amateur-built or kit-built aircraft.
 The Port may incorporate construction progress targets in the lease to ensure that the hangar will be used for operational aircraft within reasonable term.

 Short-term storage of a non-operational aircraft for purposes of maintenance, repair, or refurbishment of aircraft, but not the indefinite storage of nonoperational aircraft.